Hesprs/Hesprs.github.io/README.md

 # Current Bugs
-1. Highlight indicator won't change when access blog though url.
+1. The highlight indicator won't change when accessing the blog through URLs.
-2. Shift topic animation doesn't work well in Safari.